 - (i) Semiconductor Electronics: Materials, Devices and Simple Circuits.
 Energy bands in conductors, semiconductors and insulators (qualitative ideas only).
-Intrinsic and extrinsic semiconductors. - (ii) Semiconductor diode: I-V characteristics in forward and reverse bias, diode as a rectifier; Special types of junction diodes: LED, photodiode, solar cell. - (a) Energy bands in solids; energy band diagrams for distinction between conductors, insulators, and semiconductors intrinsic and extrinsic; electrons and holes in semiconductors.
+Intrinsic and extrinsic semiconductors. - (ii) Semiconductor diode: I-V characteristics in forward and reverse bias, diode as a rectifier; Special types of junction diodes: LED, photodiode, solar cell and Zener diode and its characteristics, zener diode as a voltage regulator. - (a) Energy bands in solids; energy band diagrams for distinction between conductors, insulators and semiconductors - intrinsic and extrinsic; electrons and holes in semiconductors.

 Elementary ideas about electrical conduction in metals [crystal structure not included].
 Energy levels (as for hydrogen atom), 1s, 2s, 2p, 3s, etc. of an isolated atom such as that of copper; these split, eventually forming 'bands' of energy levels, as we consider solid copper made up of a large number of isolated atoms, brought together to form a lattice; definition of energy bands - groups of closely spaced energy levels separated by band gaps called forbidden bands.
-An idealized representation of the bands for a conductor, energy insulator and semiconductor: characteristics, differences; distinction between conductors, insulators and semiconductors on the basis of energy with examples; qualitative bands. discussion only; energy gaps (eV) in typical substances (carbon, Ge, Si); electrical properties semiconductors.
+An idealized representation of the energy bands for a conductor. insulator and semiconductor: characteristics, differences; distinction between conductors, insulators and semiconductors on the basis of energy bands, with examples; qualitative discussion only; energy gaps (eV) in typical substances (carbon, Ge, Si): some electrical properties of semiconductors.
 Majority and minority charge carriers - electrons and holes; intrinsic and extrinsic, doping, p-type, n-type; donor and acceptor impurities.

-(b) Junction diode and its symbol; depletion region and potential barrier; forward and reverse biasing, V-I characteristics and numerical; half wave and a full wave rectifier.
+(b) Junction diode and its symbol; depletion region and potential barrier; forward and reverse biasing, V-I characteristics and numericals; half wave and a full wave rectifier.
 Simple circuit diagrams and graphs, function of each component in the electric circuits, qualitative only.
-[Bridge rectifier of 4 diodes not included]; elementary ideas on solar cell, photodiode and light emitting diode (LED) as semi conducting diodes.
+[Bridge rectifier of 4 diodes not included1: elementary ideas on solar cell, photodiode and light emitting diode (LED) as semi conducting diodes.
 Importance of LED's as they save energy without causing atmospheric pollution and global warming.
+Zener diode.
+V-I characteristics. circuit diagram and working of zener diode as a voltage regulator.